AxoIsAxo/EnhancedPets/README.md

 # Allow players riding the custom "Happy Ghast" pet to shoot fireballs?
 # If true, players can left-click while riding their ghast to shoot a small fireball.
 happy-ghast-fireball: true

+# Setup the item for reviving a pet.
+revive-item: NETHER_STAR

 #Require advanced logs? want to check if there's a bug?
 #Enable this to receive tons of helpful messages from the plugin in the server console